Summer Fashion Trends to Keep You Cool When It's Hot

 - It's versatile.
 A sexy, smooth, sleeveless tunic pairs perfectly with leggings, shorts, jeans, dresses or skirts.
-Because it's sleeveless, which is great in the heat, it doesn't do much to keep your arms warm but if the weather suddenly turns chilly or windy, you can turn it into a wrap to take the edge off the shivers.
+Because it's sleeveless, it doesn't do much to keep your arms warm, which is great in the heat—but if the weather suddenly turns chilly or windy, you can turn it into a wrap to take the edge off the shivers.
 New mothers can even use it as a nursing cover.

 The Swing Dress

 Short and sassy, these easy-flowing dresses swing away from your body to help you stay cool on those hot summer nights.
 Cotton shifts are usually lined, while the jersey knit version is a single layer.
 When I found the , I knew I had found my second skin. bamboo fiber swing dress